Running Rake Commands on Heroku

-Rake tasks are executed on Heroku’s dyno grid, within the same environment as your app’s dynos.
-You can run rake tasks within the remote app environment using the heroku rake command as follows:
+Rake tasks are executed as one-off dynos on Heroku, using the same environment as your app’s dynos.
+You can run Rake tasks within the remote app environment using the heroku run rake

 (in /home/slugs/41913_06f36ef_ab3a/mnt)